Gun laws in Florida: Concealed carry

-Florida is a "shall issue" state, and issues concealed carry licenses to both residents and non-residents.
-Florida recognizes licenses from any other state which recognizes Florida's license, provided the non-resident individual is a resident of the other state and is at least 21 years old Florida also recognizes licenses from other states for those under 21 if the applicant is a member or veteran of the United States Armed Forces.
+Effective July 1, 2023, Florida no longer requires a license for concealed carry.

 Firearms regulations are uniform throughout Florida, and a carry license is valid everywhere other than in a few specially defined areas.
 These prohibited places include any police station, prison, courthouse, polling place, government meeting place, airport (inside the passenger terminal and sterile area), seaport, or tavern.
 Concealed carry is also prohibited in any school, except for authorized security personnel, armed marshals, and school employees and teachers who have received special training.

 Anyone lawfully carrying a firearm in a concealed manner, may briefly and openly display the firearm to the ordinary sight of another person, unless the firearm is intentionally displayed in an angry or threatening manner, not in necessary self-defense.

 "Concealed firearm" is defined in F.S.S.790.001(2) as "any firearm, as defined in subsection (6), which is carried on or about a person in such a manner as to conceal the firearm from the ordinary sight of another person."

-Unlicensed concealed carry is allowed during a mandatory evacuation as a result of a state of emergency for up to 48 hours, which may be further extended by the governor.

 As of 2018, school employees other than classroom teachers may choose to receive special training in order to carry a firearm at school.
 As of 2019, the program was expanded to include classroom teachers.

 Open carry

-Open carry when on foot in a public area is generally illegal, but is permitted in certain circumstances, as defined by Florida statute 790.25(3).
-For example, open carry is permitted while hunting, fishing, camping, gun shows, or while target shooting at a gun range, and while going to and from such activities.
-The open carry ban statute was challenged in court but the ban was upheld.

-Unrestricted open carry was briefly legal in 1987 due to the original legislation for concealed carry licences effective October 1, 1987, repealing the 1893 statute that prohibited carrying weapons in public.
-The ban on open carry was quickly restored with emergency legislation on October 10, 1987, out of concern that tourism might be negatively affected.
+Florida's open carry ban was declared unconstitutional by Florida First District Court of Appeal on 10 September 2025.
+Florida Governor Ron DeSantis and Attorney General James Uthmeier welcomed the ruling and ordered law enforcement officers to no longer enforce the ban, effectively making Florida an open carry state.
+Open carry is now allowed without a permit.